terrabakky/documentation-api/Settings.md

 ##### Parameters
 - `data`: an JSON object containing JSONAPI compliant data object with following properties
   - `attributes`: An attribute object containing
-    - `accountId`: String, required if creating an account-level setting
+    - `accountId`: String, required if creating an account-level setting (Cloud Conformity accountId)
-    - `organisationId`: String, required if creating an organisation-level setting
+    - `organisationId`: String, required if creating an organisation-level setting (Cloud Conformity organisationId)
     - `communicationSettings`: An array of objects, each object contains
       - `channel`: String, must be one of the following: email, sms, slack, pager-duty, sns
       - `enabled`: Boolean, true for turning on, false for turning off this channel.